Because the scriptures weren’t only written to men.

 Of course, controversy.

 Obviously there are people who are perfectly happy with their favorite bible translations.
-(Particularly those who worship the
+(Particularly

-Problem is, we use pronouns.
-And English has no gender-neutral singular pronouns.
-A number of us use “they” and “their” singularly; I frequently do.
-But a number of sticklers find this awkward, and really don’t wanna do that.
+Over the past few decades, a lot of us have used “they” and “their” in the singular sense.
+I frequently do.
+But a number of grammar nerds find this awkward, and really don’t wanna do that.
 Hence the

-Here’s where we get to the dumber worries.
+Now here’s where we get to the dumber worries.

 Obviously

-I’m not sure how these men reconcile their macho concepts of church leadership, with the biblical description of the church as Christ’s bride.
+I’m not sure how these men reconcile their toxic macho concepts of church leadership, with the biblical description of the church as Christ’s bride.

 I’m guessing they don’t wanna.
 But let’s stop talking about their wholly inappropriate phallolatry, shall we?